cefird86/AI-website-Development/README.md

 I did the same with the about.php file.
 I even asked it to include the content about what chatGPT's abilities were.

 # Had GPT create a login system, and a basic game
-I started with some issues with the login system, because I manually entered login data into the database, but when chatGPT created the login.php file, it was looking for a hashed password, so I had chatGPT create a signup.php page and ensured that it hashed the password before passing it to the database.
+I intitially had some issues with the login system, because I attempted to manually enter user data into the database, but when chatGPT created the login.php file, it was looking for a hashed password, so I had chatGPT create a signup.php page and ensured that it hashed the password before passing it to the database.
 This fixed the issue.

 I had GPT create a hangman game, which I had no issues in uploading and implementing.
 My next step is getting a graphic placed on the page so that the hangman game looks like a hangman game!